Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 where

 and $k_B$ is the maximal abelian extension of $k$ which has $2$--elementary Galois group, is unramified at all finite primes of $k$ and in which all (finite) prime divisors of $\disc(B)$ split completely.
-It is clear that $k_B$ is contained in the strict class field of $k$, hence
+As $k_B$ is contained in the strict class field of $k$,

 Let $\omega_2(B)$ denote the number of prime divisors of $\disc(B)$ which have norm $2$.
 From the Euler product expansion of $\zeta_k(s)$, we deduce that $\zeta_k(2)\geq (\frac{4}{3})^{\omega_2(B)}$.
 In combination with (\ref{equation:minvol1}), we conclude that